 Another great way to insulate and keep your RV warm in winter is to use RV skirting.

-RV skirting is a material placed around the RV’s base, usually made from fabric or vinyl.
+RV skirting is placed around the RV’s base, usually made from fabric or vinyl.

 It helps to prevent heat loss from the RV’s underbelly.